EOSC-PLATFORM/resource-profile/docs/elements.rst

      - Description
      - Mandatory

-   * - geographicalAvailability
+   * - geographicalAvailabilities
-     -
+     - Locations where the Resource is offered.
-     - N
+     - Y
-   * - languageAvailability
+   * - languageAvailabilities
-     -
+     - Languages of the (user interface of the) Resource.
-     - N
+     - Y
 5. Location
 ########